- Achieving Sustainable Site Design through Low Impact Development Practices

 Roof Air Barriers

 The roof membrane can be considered an air barrier since it is designed to withstand wind loads if it is fully adhered or hot- or cold-mopped.
 Mechanically fastened and ballasted roof systems, because they displace and momentarily billow or pump building air into the system, do not perform the required functions of containing air without displacement.
 In those cases, another air barrier must be selected in the system.
 Either a peel-and-stick air and vapor barrier on the inboard side of the roof system (interior conditions and weather dependent), or taped gypsum underlayment board beneath the insulation can be used in a system with adhered underlayers of thermal protection board and insulation.
 Those layers must be designed to withstand maximum wind loads without displacement and all penetrations must be sealed.
-Because of the critical importance of continuity with the wall air barrier, a pre-construction conference on the air barrier system must include the trades involved in the air barrier system, such as the wall air barrier subcontractor, the window subcontractor, the sealant subcontractor, and also the roofing subcontractor, to discuss the connection between the roof air barrier and the wall air barrier, as well as the sequence of making an airtight and flexible connection between assemblies and whose responsibility it is to make that connection.
+Because of the critical importance of continuity with the wall air barrier, a pre-installation conference on the air barrier system must include the trades involved in the air barrier system, such as the wall air barrier subcontractor, the window subcontractor, the sealant subcontractor, and also the roofing subcontractor, to discuss the connection between the roof air barrier and the wall air barrier, as well as the sequence of making an airtight and flexible connection between assemblies and whose responsibility it is to make that connection.
 It is also important to ensure that the materials being joined together are compatible.

 Penetrations into roof systems, such as ducts, vents, and roof drains, must be dealt with, perhaps by using spray polyurethane foam (or other sealant) or membranes to airtighten those penetrations at the targeted air barrier layer.

 An air barrier system is an essential component of the building enclosure so that air pressure relationships within the building can be controlled, building HVAC systems can perform as intended, and the occupants can enjoy good indoor air quality and a comfortable environment.
 HVAC system size can be reduced because of a reduction in the "fudge factor" added to cover infiltration and unknown factors, resulting in reduced energy use and demand.
-Air barrier systems in the building envelope also control concentrated condensation and the associated mold, corrosion, rot, and premature failure; and they improve and promote durability and sustainability.
-Building codes should require air barriers systems, and building designers and builders should be aware of the negative consequences of ignoring building airtightness.
+Air barrier systems in the building enclosure also control concentrated condensation and the associated mold, corrosion, rot, and premature failure; and they improve and promote durability and sustainability.
+Building codes now require air barriers systems, and building designers and builders should be aware of the negative consequences of ignoring building airtightness.

 Buildings with air barrier systems: